meetuparchive/archery/README.md

 ### Credits

-Archery is maintained by Erik Osheim.
+Archery was originally written and maintained by Erik Osheim.

-Copyright (c) 2013-2015 Meetup Inc.
+Copyright (c) 2013-2019 Meetup Inc.